Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Introduction

-In this paper, we present a self-consistent framework to study the effects of galaxy catalog incompleteness and host weighting in standard siren analyses and provide updated and more realistic forecasts.
-This framework can be readily applied to ongoing and upcoming surveys such as \textit{Euclid} \citep{EuclidCollaboration2025} and DESI \citep{DESICollaboration2024}, to inform the science case of future missions such as WST \citep{Mainieri2024}, and for systematic studies in current cosmological analyses \citep{Agarwal2025}.
+In this paper, we present a self-consistent framework to study the effects of galaxy catalog incompleteness and host weighting in standard siren analyses, we incorporate it into a state-of-the-art analysis pipeline, and we provide updated and more realistic forecasts.
+This framework can be readily applied to ongoing and upcoming surveys such as \emph{Euclid} \citep{EuclidCollaboration2025} and the Dark Energy Spectroscopic Instrument survey \citep[DESI;][]{DESICollaboration2024}, used to inform the science case of future facilities such as the Wide-Field Spectroscopic Telescope \citep[WST;][]{Mainieri2024}, and implemented in systematic studies for current cosmological analyses \citep{Agarwal2025}.
 The paper is organized as follows.
 In Sect.~\ref{sec:method}, we introduce the statistical framework and its implementation in the \texttt{CHIMERA} code.
 In Sect.~\ref{sec:catalogs}, we describe the generation of mock galaxy and GW catalogs.
 Sect.~\ref{sec:results} provides the results of the incompleteness effects in standard siren constraints.
-Finally, Sect.~\ref{sec:conclusions} concludes the paper and discusses future applications of this method.
+Finally, in Sect.~\ref{sec:conclusions} we conclude the paper and discuss future applications of this method.